SpiroCx/puttyCluster/README.md

 * ToBack and To Front buttons to quickly bring the matched windows to the front on the Desktop
 * Laucher side panel for apps, Putty sessions and Putty commands.
 * INI file for configuration if you want to compile to exe
 * Global shortcuts to bring to top and toggle side panel.
-There is also a StayOnTop flag if you prefer
+There is also a StayOnTop flag if you prefer that to keyboard shortcuts
 * Mulitple monitor supprt for Tile/Cascade functions
+* Fast Putty Session button set up (...if you use ExtraPutty or any putty that keeps putty sessions as separate files on HDD rather than the registry).
+Right click on blank button to pick existing session.

 ### install